 WHAT CAUSES PAIN IN BETWEEN THE SHOULDER BLADES?

-Even though your instinct is probably be to stretch your upper back, this can actually make things worse.
-To address the imbalance that is causing the pain, you need to do the opposite.
-Stretch the muscles in the chest and the fronts of your shoulders, stabilise the shoulder blades and increase mobility in the thoracic spine.
+When the pain strikes, your instinct is probably to stretch your upper back but this could actually be making things worse.
+Instead, to address the cause of the pain, you need to open up your chest and the fronts of your shoulders, activate the muscles that support your shoulder blades and increase mobility in the thoracic spine.

 If you have an injury, please see a physical therapist to get the all-clear before practicing these exercises.